smartdevicelink/sdl_evolution/proposals/NNNN-audio-source-am-fm-xm.md

 ## Introduction

-SDL remote control allows an mobile application to change the current audio source.
+SDL remote control allows a mobile application to change the current audio source.
 When an application sets the audio source to `RADIO_TUNER`, the vehicle is supposed to use the last known/used radio band (AM/FM/XM) and frequency/station of the tuner.
 However, the application has no knowledge of last used radio band before sending such a request.
 The vehicle may or may not store the last used radio band.
 Therefore, the result of setting the audio source to `RADIO_TUNER` is unknown to the application.
 It is better for an application to set the audio source directly to `AM`, `FM` or `XM` (XM is for SiriusXM).

 ## Motivation
 To give applications direct control of which radio band or SiriusXM radio they want to set as the audio source, we split `RADIO_TUNER` with detailed options.